 Step 18.
 Reboot into Recovery using the Reboot menu.

-Step 19.
 Install the RMM State Bypass zip file using Install menu.

 Step 20.
 Install SuperSU and Samsung Anti Root zip using Install menu.